 The eFDB may use different forms than those described below, depending on the nature of the application.
-These descriptions below apply to standard trials, which are all those that involve a timed output and walking or driving pass times, including airblast sprayers applications, irrigation injection, and for use in some greenhouse trials.
-Discuss with the Study Director what, if any, different forms may be needed to document data for non-standard applications, including: container drench, seed treatments, and post harvest dips.
+These descriptions below apply to standard trials, which are all those that involve a timed output and walking or driving pass times, including airblast sprayers.

 Provide in the Notes section or upload an electronic document with additional description, calculations or details, as needed to fully describe the application events and any unusual circumstances.
-If the document uploaded is an original/ trial specific, include the original in the raw data book.
+If the document uploaded is an original/ trial specific document, include the original in the raw data book.
 If the document uploaded is a copy, provide the location of the original.

-6A and 6B: Application Equipment: Complete this form and attach records of the application equipment.
-Attached records that are copies must be certified, with the location of the original data cited.
-Data prompts previously provided on these forms are within the iAdvantage Forms:, The majority of the prompts are located in Form 11A Spray Equipment Description and Calibration.
-Form 12A contains the actual treated area.
+Application Calibration: Complete this form and upload records of the application equipment to the trial eFDB.
+Uploaded records that are copies must be certified, with the location of the original data cited.
+Data prompts previously provided on Part 6A are within the iAdvantage Forms:, The majority of the prompts are located in Form 11A Spray Equipment Description and Calibration.
+Form 12A contains the actual treated area, the area that is considered treated for rate calculation purposes, paying special attention to banded and directed applications (see the Application Type Definitions advisory document https://ir4.cals.ncsu.edu/other/Advisories/Final2004-02on10Dec04.pdf or National SOP.